Design Case Study: Grapevine Girl Nursery

 After painting and furnishing here is our finished space.
 We utilized art, mixed patterns, paint, and mixed metals all to create this charming space.

 Our main focus was to not overwhelm such a small space and to emphasize little details that would tell a story.
-There was purpose in adding a soft, pink paint to the board and batten and then adding little details like the floating shelves and frilly, velvet pillow that all tie to a color story.
+There was purpose in adding a soft, pink paint to the board and batten and then adding little details like the floating shelves and frilly, velvet pillow that all tie to the color story.

 We also opted for board and batten detailing instead of wallpaper because we didn't want the room to feel overwhelming.
 While a busy wallpaper can be fun in a small bathroom, the nursery needs too many furnishings (i.e. crib, changing dresser, glider) for the wallpaper to have the same impact in this particular space.